-Practicum Education is a multifaceted professional activity that requires students to engage the dimensions of knowledge, values, skills, and cognitive and affective processes to support competency development in a complex configuration of activities across a wide range of settings.
-The Practicum practicum serves as a primary link between knowledge presented in the classroom and actual social work practice.
-It also provides students with an opportunity to build a repertoire of competencies, to Practicum test those competencies in actual practice settings, and to enhance their sense of identification with the profession.
-Both Foundation and Concentration Practicum instruction are addressed below.
+Field Education is a multifaceted professional activity that requires students to engage the dimensions of knowledge, values, skills, and cognitive and affective processes to support competency development in a complex configuration of activities across a wide range of settings.
+The practicum serves as a primary link between knowledge presented in the classroom and actual social work practice.
+It also provides students with an opportunity to build a repertoire of competencies, to Practicum test those competencies in actual practice settings, and enhance their sense of identification with the profession.

-The Practicum practicum has historically been one of the key elements in social work education, providing an opportunity for the student to build, integrate, and apply knowledge in work with a client population within an agency setting.
-Practicum serves as an educational experience for the graduate student as well as a transition to the professional work world.
-For all of these reasons, students often report that Practicum is one of the most important and challenging parts of the curriculum.
+The practicum has historically been one of the key elements in social work education, providing an opportunity for the student to build, integrate, and apply knowledge in work with a client population within an agency setting.
+Practicum serves as an educational experience for the undergraduate student as well as a transition to the professional work world.
+For all of these reasons, students often report that practicum is one of the most important and challenging parts of the curriculum.